cmchurch/nevadaneon_LSTA/README.md

    * IN FEEDS, THE TAMPER MODULE WILL EXPLODE THE NON-ATOMIZED DATA IN THESE FIELDS TO POPULATE THE RELEVANT URL FIELDS
    * FEEDS WILL NEED A CONTENT TYPE WITH FIELDS ONTO WHICH THE CSV FIELDS CAN BE MAPPED
    * **NOTE** Tell it to skip any items that do not have any images associated with the record
+   * **NOTE** I had to update this with a hack to redownload any parent nodes if a child exists without a parent; this is because many of the later NNN items have parents imported without associated media nodes, and since the initial API grab uses the media endpoint, these nodes were missing; by grabbing them at this point, we ensure that no items are missed -> it's not ideal, but it works without having to rewrite all the code

+dev-read-json.php
+ * this script is just used to output what's in the downloaded JSON file; I used this to discover the issue with parentless child nodes (due to no media nodes being associated with the parent node)

 ### METADATA MERGE
 03_append-local-metadata.php